South Korea is a fascinating country and teaching there can be one of the best decisions you ever make. Here are 26 reasons why –

 Most teaching jobs in Korea pay for at least a flight to the country.
 Many pay for a round trip.

 22 -Travel Around South Korea

-On your weekend or during vacation travel around South Korea, there’s many things to see and do!
+On your weekend or during vacation, travel around South Korea, there are many things to see and do!

 23 – Travel Outside of Korea